 Exams and Tests

-The doctor will ask about your medical history and symptoms.
+The health care provider will ask about the medical history and symptoms.

 A brain biopsy is the only test that can confirm the diagnosis.

-There is no specific treatment for Pick disease.
+There is no specific treatment for FTD.
 Medicines may help manage mood swings.

 In some cases, stopping or changing medicines that worsen confusion or that are not needed can improve thinking and other mental functions.
 Medicines include: